Financial-Times/origami/README.md

 It is strongly recommended to specify a version tag.

-There are three ways to use the icons:
+There are two ways to use the icons:

 1. Using the predefined CSS classes
 2. Extending the predefined SASS placeholders into your own CSS classes
-3. Using the standalone icon class creator SASS mixin

 ### 1. Using the predefined CSS classes